Become a Packing Pro with These Invaluable Tips

 Be Weight Conscious

+When it comes to how to pack efficiently, how you disperse items in your suitcase matters.
 If you’re traveling with a wheelie suitcase, pack your heavier items at the lower end of the case.
 That way, when it’s upright and you’re dragging it along the weight will be more ideally balanced for rolling.

 Find the Right Fabrics